carnival-data/carnival/docs/app-dev-gradle-groovy.md

 #### Apply the Carnival plugin

 In addition the groovy plugin and any other plugins already included from `gradle init`, the following plugins are required.
-The Carnival gradle plugin currently requires the `apply` keyword.

 ```Gradle
 plugins {